-The paper is organized as follows: in section 2, we present the experimental setup, an overview of the selected experiments and data analysis methods.
-In section 3, measurements and results are described, while section 4 is dedicated to the comparison of the laboratory results and Ionian Sea example.
-Finally, section 5 presents a summary and the conclusions of the paper.
+The paper is organized as follows: in Sect.
+2, we present the experimental setup as well as an overview of the selected experiments and data analysis methods.
+In Sect.
+3, measurements and results are described; Sect.
+4 is dedicated to the comparison of the laboratory results and an Ionian Sea example.
+Finally, Sect.
+5 presents a summary and the conclusions of the paper.